Tai Chi Chuan

 8 Principles of Movement

 Eight principles of movement through the body, there are three on the leg, the ankle, knee and hip a further three on the arm, wrist, elbow and should.
 The last two are the top of the spine, the neck and the lower spine, the waist.
-These eight points correspond to the Shizendo Mon.
+These eight points correspond to the Shizendo Mon and are integral to understanding the art and associated principles to this system.

 10 Principles of Tai Chi